 If you’ve got the time, I’d love to share with you why I created this blog, and what I hope to accomplish through it.

-About ten months ago, my 12 year-old brother Jonathan was diagnosed with acute lymphoblastic leukemia.
+In early June 2010, my 12 year-old brother Jonathan was diagnosed with acute lymphoblastic leukemia.
 It was one of the worst days of my life, until about eight months ago, when I found out he had relapsed after initial remission and would endure even more rigorous treatment to overcome the disease.
 My parents finally took me up on my offer to come home and help take care of him.
 I’m incredibly fortunate to work for a company that offered to let me take a leave of absence from my marketing position, with the promise that I would have a position there when I was able to return.

 Without a moment’s hesitation, I packed up my belongings and went to Jacksonville, extremely anxious but hopeful that my presence would be a boon to my family and that I’d get to witness Jonathan recovering.